rejschaap/pygame-of-life/README.md

-# Game of Life
+# PyGame of Life

-John Conway's famous Game of Life implemented in python with pygame.
+John Conway's famous Game of Life implemented in Python with PyGame.

 ## Run

-The only requirement is pygame, install it with pip.
+The only requirement is PyGame, install it with pip.

 ```
 pip install pygame